DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/httpauth.md

 {% include authentication/http-credentials.md %}

-TestCafe uses the specified credentials for all requests that require authentication in the test.
-To specify credentials to be used for all tests in a fixture, use the [fixture.httpAuth](../fixture/httpauth.md) method.
+TestCafe uses credentials specified with `test.httpAuth` for all requests that require authentication in the test.
+To specify credentials for all tests in a fixture, use the [fixture.httpAuth](../fixture/httpauth.md) method.